Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Interoperability in Blockchain

 \subsubsection{Hyperledger}

 Hyperledger \cite{hyperledger_whitepaper,hyperledger} is an umbrella project of open-source blockchains and related tools initiated by the Linux Foundation.
-It provides a modular architecture, allowing for pluggable consensus mechanisms such as Raft and Byzantine Fault Tolerant (BFT) protocols tailored to specific enterprise needs.
-To address interoperability challenges, Hyperledger offers tools like Hyperledger Cacti \cite{hyperledger_cacti}, which is a pluggable interoperability framework designed to link networks built on heterogeneous blockchains.
-Hyperledger Cacti allows blockchains, such as Hyperledger Fabric, Corda, or Ethereum, to interoperate without requiring centralized intermediaries.
-Channels provide isolated environments for transaction processing and data sharing whereas networks enable interoperability across heterogeneous blockchains.
+It provides a modular architecture that allows for pluggable consensus mechanisms, such as Raft and Byzantine Fault Tolerant (BFT) protocols, tailored to specific enterprise needs.
+To address interoperability challenges, Hyperledger offers tools such as Hyperledger Cacti \cite{hyperledger_cacti}, which is a pluggable interoperability framework designed to link networks built on heterogeneous blockchains.
+Hyperledger Cacti allows blockchains such as Hyperledger Fabric, Corda, and Ethereum to interoperate without requiring centralised intermediaries.
+Channels provide isolated environments for transaction processing and data sharing, whereas networks enable interoperability across heterogeneous blockchains.